Computation of conformal invariants: Complement of two slits

 We tested our methods for several values of $c$ and $d$.
 First, we fixed $c=2$ and chose $d$ between $2.1$ and $10$.
 Then we fixed $c=d-1$ and chose $d$ between $2.1$ and $10$.
-The relative errors of the computed values for this case are presented in Figure~\ref{fig:two-seg-err}.
+For this case, the relative errors in the computed values are presented in Figure~\ref{fig:two-seg-err}.
 As we can see from Figure~\ref{fig:two-seg-err}, the presented method gives accurate results with relative error around $10^{-14}$.
-Table~\ref{tab:two-seg-err} presents the approximate values of the capacity, the exact values of the capacity, and the total CPU time for several values of $c$ and $d$.} \end{nonsec}
+Table~\ref{tab:two-seg-err} presents the approximate values of the capacity, the exact values of the capacity, and the total CPU time for several values of $c$ and $d$.